ShawnTurner/gatling-gradle-plugin/README.md

 Version 2.1 of this plugin is now available.
 This version is a minor upgrade and should not effect current configurations for the 2.x plugin versions.
 This upgrade deliveres the following features:
 * The ability to set minimum average time thresholds for individual metrics

+### Compatibility
+The gatling gradle plugin has been verified to work with version 2.2.3 of gatling and gradle 3.3.

 ## Using the Plugin

 The following gradle configuration will execute the gatling scenarios "MyAwesomeSimulation" and "MyCoolSimulation" using bodies